 A student may remove the “IN” by completing only the portion of work that remains incomplete as a result of documented illness or emergency occurring after the twelfth week of the semester.

-A student has one calendar year in which to remove an Incomplete.
-If the “IN” is not removed within this time, the course is considered “lapsed,” and the grade is changed to “IX” (Expired Incomplete).
-IX grades will be calculated into the student’s grade point average as 0 points (as if it were an “F”).
-Courses offered on a Credit/No Credit basis or taken on a Pass/No Pass basis for which a mark of Incomplete is assigned will be lapsed with a mark of “NC” (No Credit) or “NP” (No Pass) and will not be calculated into the grade point average.
+A student has one calendar year to remove an Incomplete.
+If the IN is not resolved within this time, the course is considered “lapsed” and the grade is changed to “IX” (Expired Incomplete).
+IX grades are calculated into the student’s grade point average as 0 points (as if it were an “F”).
+Courses offered on a Credit/No Credit basis or taken on a Pass/NO Pass basis for which a mark of Incomplete is assigned will be lapsed with a mark of “NC” (No Credit) or “NP” (No Pass) and will not be calculated into the grade point average.

-Removing the “IN” within the one-year timeframe should be the student’s highest priority.
-With the instructor’s support, a student may petition the Committee on Academic Policies and Procedures (CAPP) for an extension of time for the removal of an Incomplete.
-Extensions beyond the specified time are rarely approved if the student has enrolled in subsequent semesters, since the removal of the “IN” should be the student’s first priority.
+If extenuating circumstances prevent a student from completing the Incomplete course with a year, they can initiate a general petition with their academic advisor to request that the Committee on Academic Policies and Procedures (CAPP) consider an extension of this timeline.
+Extensions beyond the specified time limit are rarely approved, particularly if the student has enrolled in subsequent semesters since the removal of the incomplete should be the student’s priority.

 In all cases, a petition for an extension of time for completion of an IN must have departmental approval and include a statement from the instructor explaining what is needed to complete the course and why the instructor feels the student should be given further time for completion.